Introduction to Machine Learning: Nuclear norm minimization and robust PCA

 \subsection{The nuclear norm}

-Based on the fact that $\rank(\CZ)$ is the number of non-zero singular values of $\CZ$, one can use the same heuristic as in the development of the lasso, and replace counting the non-zero values by the sum of the absolute values of the singular values, which is just the sum of singular values since they are non-negative.
+Based on the fact that $\rank(\CZ)$ is the number of non-zero singular values of $\CZ$, one can use the same heuristics as in the development of the lasso, and replace the number of non-zero values by the sum of the absolute values of the singular values, which is just the sum of singular values since they are non-negative.
 This provides the nuclear norm of $A$, defined in \cref{sec:matrix.norms} by

 where $\sigma_1, \ldots, \sigma_d$ are the singular values of $A$.
 We will consider below the problem of minimizing

 and show that its solution is once again similar to PCA.